BrivsGars/MiaVoiceArtisAizkraukle/README.md

-# Mia Voice is a home electronic control system for persons with functional disabilities, for more about this.. http://artissvoks.wixsite.com/centrs4?lang=en
+# Mia Voice is an interface for smart home voice controlled devices for persons with functional disabilities, for more about this.. http://artissvoks.wixsite.com/centrs4?lang=en

   # Why Do We Need It?